Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

 It is their way of shutting down any conversation about restructuring firearms regulations to avert mass shootings.
 Mass shootings, more times than not, committed by people that should never be in possession of a firearm, let alone several high-powered automatic weapons.

-NBC News reports that eighty-two percent of the firearms used in mass shootings over the last thirty years were obtained legally.
+NBC News reports that eighty-two percent of the firearms used in mass shootings over the previous thirty years were obtained legally.
+Nikolas Cruz, perpetrator of the mass shooting that killed seventeen high school students in Florida, legally obtained the AR-15 assault rifle he used.
 It is reasonable to believe that more than three quarters of those mass shootings could have been avoided with stricter, uniform, firearms legislation, a waiting period, and broader, deeper, background checks.

 What is the basis of the gun extremists' neurotic, phobic delusion about having their precious firearms confiscated by the government?